ethers-io/ethers.js/docs/v5/api/utils/bignumber/README.md

 Returns a BigNumber with the value of *BigNumber* with bits beyond the *bitcount* least significant bits set to zero.

-### Two's Compliment
+### Two's Complement

 #### *BigNumber* . **fromTwos**( bitwidth ) => *[BigNumber](/v5/api/utils/bignumber/)*

-Returns a BigNumber with the value of *BigNumber* converted from twos-compliment with *bitwidth*.
+Returns a BigNumber with the value of *BigNumber* converted from twos-complement with *bitwidth*.

 #### *BigNumber* . **toTwos**( bitwidth ) => *[BigNumber](/v5/api/utils/bignumber/)*

-Returns a BigNumber with the value of *BigNumber* converted to twos-compliment with *bitwidth*.
+Returns a BigNumber with the value of *BigNumber* converted to twos-complement with *bitwidth*.

 ### Comparison and Equivalence